 Transmitters had a maximum battery life of 45 days with a warranty guarantee of 22 days.
 Two frequency bands were chosen ranging from 148.641 to 148.992 and 164.032 to 164.409.
 Frequencies used with individual CRB were recorded in conjunction with beetle identification numbers.

-Beetles were tracked using a three-element folding Yagi antenna (model 13863; Advanced Telemetry Systems; Isanti, Minnesota) attached to a radio receiver (model R410, Advanced Telemetry Systems; Isanti, Minnesota).
+Beetles were tracked using a radio receiver (model R410, Advanced Telemetry Systems, Isanti, Minnesota) equipped with a three-element folding Yagi antenna (model 13863, Advanced Telemetry Systems, Isanti, Minnesota) attached to a.
 A total of four units were used so that multiple beetles could be tracked simultaneously: two receivers were programmed with bandwidths from 148.641 to 148.992 and two with bandwidths 164.032 to 164.409.
-In addition to radio tracking equipment, handheld GPS units (model XXX, Garmin, XXX) record locations where beetles were found or point of signal loss for each beetle.
+In addition to radio tracking equipment, handheld GPS units (model XXX, Garmin, XXX) were used to record locations where beetles were found or point of signal loss for each beetle.

 Beetle release and tracking procedure

 Beetles were transported to release sites in plastic storage bins.
-The lid of the bin was removed at dusk (roughly 19.30) and the container was closed at roughly 21:30.
+The lid of the bin was removed at dusk (roughly 19:30) and the container was closed at roughly 21:30.
 Once the containers were opened, CRB activity was carefully monitored using an infrared camera.
-Observation under the infrared camera revealed that beetles would warm just prior to flight, the preparation of flight muscles for takeoff.
-Thermally active beetles observed emerging from the peat moss were briefly viewed under a red light (Light company, model number) to record the identification number and determine the frequency of the radio transmitter.
+Observation under the infrared camera revealed that beetles thermal profile would change just prior to flight, and thermally active beetles observed emerging from the peat moss were briefly viewed under red light to record the identification number and determine the frequency of the radio transmitter.
+Though nearly all beetles flew independently, several beetles that had not yet flown by the end of experimentation were encouraged to flight by removing them from the peat moss and throwing them into the air to facilitate takeoff.

 CRB were pursued on foot following release and were tracked until a landing site was determined or until the transmitter signal was lost.
 In either case, a waypoint was recorded at the landing site or the last point of signal reception using a GPS unit.

-Landing sites were visited on the following morning, and attempts were made to more precisely determine the location of each beetle. ,.
-Beetle locations were monitored over several days, and beetles and or transmitters were recovered when possible.
-CRB and transmitters were successfully recovered by digging up beetles that buried into soil or compost; however the locations of CRB tracked to coconut crowns could not be as exactly determined due to the density of the foliage.
+Landing sites were visited on the following morning, and attempts were made to more precisely determine the location of each beetle.
+Beetle locations were monitored over several days, and beetles and or transmitters were recovered when possible at the end of the experiment.
+CRB and transmitters were successfully recovered by digging up beetles that buried into soil or compost; however the locations of CRB tracked to coconut crowns could not be as exactly determined due to the density of the frond foliage.

 Analysis

+In assessing the flight patterns of beetles for trends between sex and size, percent emergence weight (%EW) was calculated as an additional consideration.
+Percent emergence weight describes CRB mass at the time of measurement relative to its estimated mass upon emergence.
+This value can be estimated based upon a linear equation relating elytral measurements and emergence weight (Vander Meer and Mclean, 1975).
+This value is significant in data analysis because %EW reflects the present life stage of a beetle and how much stored energy it has available; CRB emerge at their heaviest weight and gradually lose weight over their lifespan.

 -GIS